Completing and extending shellings of vertex decomposable complexes: Introduction

 Although shellable complexes arise naturally in many contexts, it seems that extendably shellable complexes are harder to come by.
 Results of Danaraj and Klee \cite{DanKle} imply that any $2$-dimensional triangulated sphere (which is necessarily polytopal) is extendably shellable, and Kleinschmidt \cite{Kle} has shown that any $d$-dimensional sphere with $d+3$ vertices is extendably shellable.
 Bj\"orner and Eriksson \cite{BjoEri} proved that independence complexes of rank 3 matroids are extendably shellable.
-On the other hand Ziegler \cite{Zie} has shown that there exist simplicial 4-polytopes that are not extendably shellable.
-The motivation for much of our work will be the following question posed by Simon \cite{Sim}.
+On the other hand, Ziegler \cite{Zie} has shown that there exist simplicial 4-polytopes that are not extendably shellable.
+The inspiration for much of our work will be the following question posed by Simon \cite{Sim}.

-\begin{conj}[Simon's Conjecture] \cite{Sim} The complex $\Delta_{n-1}^{(k)}$ is extendably shellable. \end{conj}
+\begin{conj}[Simon's conjecture] \cite{Sim} The complex $\Delta_{n-1}^{(k)}$ is extendably shellable. \end{conj}

-The $k=2$ case of Simon's Conjecture follows from \cite{BjoEri} by considering the uniform matroid of rank $3$, and Bigdeli, Yazdan Pour, and Zaare-Nahandi \cite{BPZDec} have established the $k \geq n-3$ cases (a simpler proof was provided independently by the second author \cite{Doc} based on results of Culbertson, Guralnik, and Stiller \cite{CulGurSti}).
-In \cite{CDGS} it is shown that if $\Delta$ is a $d$-dimensional simplicial complex on at most $d+3$ vertices, then in fact the notions of shellable and extendably shellable are equivalent.
+The $k=2$ case of Simon's conjecture follows from \cite{BjoEri} by considering the uniform matroid of rank $3$.
+More recently Bigdeli, Yazdan Pour, and Zaare-Nahandi \cite{BPZDec} established the $k \geq n-3$ cases, with a simpler proof provided independently by the second author \cite{Doc} based on results of Culbertson, Guralnik, and Stiller \cite{CulGurSti}.
+In \cite{CDGS} these last collection of authors also showed that if $\Delta$ is a $d$-dimensional simplicial complex on at most $d+3$ vertices, then in fact the notions of shellable and extendably shellable are equivalent.
 This implies the $k = n-3$ case of Simon's conjecture and also provides a generalization of Kleinschmidt's results.
-This result is also best possible in the sense that there are 2-dimensional complexes on 6 vertices that are not extendably shellable (\cite{MorTak}, \cite{Bjo}).
+This result is also best possible in the sense that there are 2-dimensional complexes on 6 vertices that are not extendably shellable (see for example work of Moriyama and Takeuchi \cite{MorTak}, and also Bj\"orner \cite{Bjo}).

-Inspired by these results and observations, in this paper we consider a related notion.
+Inspired by these observations, in this paper we consider a related notion.
+Recall that we use $\Delta_{n-1}^{(d)}$ to denote the $d$-skeleton of the $(n-1)$-dimensional simplex.

 \begin{defn} A pure $d$-dimensional simplicial complex $\Delta$ on $n$ vertices is said to be \defi{shelling completable} if there exists a shelling $F_1, F_2, \dots, F_s$ of $\Delta$ that can be taken as the initial sequence of some shelling of $\Delta_{n-1}^{(d)}$. \end{defn}